publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch40/schV/m__us_usc_t50_s2361.md

      contract directly with suppliers in independent states of the former Soviet Union when such action would—

-        (A) result in significant savings of the programs referred to in subchapter III of this chapter; and
+        (A) result in significant savings of the programs referred to in subchapter III; and

-        (B) substantially expedite completion of the programs referred to in subchapter III of this chapter; and
+        (B) substantially expedite completion of the programs referred to in subchapter III; and

     (2) seek means to use innovative contracting approaches to avoid delay and increase the effectiveness of such programs and of the exercise of such authorities.